RogerMReyes/Reading-Notes/learning-markdown.md

 - Start the line with (!) for an image
 - Brackets [] will determine the alt text
-- Parenthases () will contain the link to the image
+- Parentheses () will contain the link to the image

 ## Backticks